 {155}

-a close, the prophet is carried to heaven, and all that follows has to do, not with anything acknowledged as a church, but with God&#8217;s providence in the world.
+a close, the prophet is carried to heaven, and all that follows has to do, not with anything acknowledged as a church, but with God's providence in the world.

-I have done no more than cite a few express passages; but the more we study God&#8217;s word, the more do we find this solemn truth confirmed.
-I say, then, do whatever you are enabled to do; but do not pretend to accomplish objects which are altogether beyond what the Lord has given you to do; and do not thus betray the pretensions and the weakness of the flesh.
+I have done no more than cite a few express passages; but the more we study God's word, the more do we find this solemn truth confirmed.
+I say, then, do whatever you are enabled to do; but do not pretend to accomplish objects which are altogether beyond what the Lord has given you to which are altogether beyond what the Lord has given you to do; and do not thus betray the pretensions and the weakness of the flesh.
 Humility of heart and soul is the sure way not to be found fighting against the truth, for God giveth grace to the humble.
 And may His name of grace and mercy be for ever praised.

 {156}

-Some Further Developments

-*Of The Principles Set Forth In The Pamphlet,

-Entitled &#8220;On The Formation Of Churches&#8221;

-and reply to some objections made to those principles*|

-<h3>Introduction</h3>
+SOME FURTHER DEVELOPMENTS OF THE PRINCIPLES SET FORTH IN THE PAMPHLET, ENTITLED "ON THE FORMATION OF CHURCHES" AND REPLY TO SOME OBJECTIONS MADE TO THOSE PRINCIPLES¦

+<h3>INTRODUCTION</h3>

-The edition of the little tract &#8220;On the Formation of Churches&#8221; being at present exhausted, instead of publishing a second I give some explanations, called for alike by the circumstances actually surrounding the question and the difficulties which present themselves to many minds.
+The edition of the little tract "On the Formation of Churches" being at present exhausted, instead of publishing a second I give some explanations, called for alike by the circumstances actually surrounding the question and the difficulties which present themselves to many minds.
 My intention is not controversy.
 I am aware that, instead of doing good, it only tends to create divisions.
 I do not think I enter into it by giving these few explanations followed by several remarks on certain passages of the word.
-As to that which concerns me personally, I have only to be silent; for me it is a small thing to be judged by man&#8217;s judgment, I desire to be like a deaf man who heareth not; @Psalms 38: 13, 14.
+As to that which concerns me personally, I have only to be silent; for me it is a small thing to be judged by man's judgment, I desire to be like a deaf man who heareth not; @Psalm 38: 13, 14.
 A stranger, it is true, according to the flesh, here as elsewhere, I have learnt that the Holy Spirit forms sweet and strong bonds, such as the world cannot understand, between those who, but for that, would never have known each other.
 I have also learnt that the children of God know what it is to be strangers (@Exodus 23: 9; @Leviticus 19: 34), in that God has made them themselves strangers and pilgrims on the earth.
 The ties uniting them are not of this world, and will remain when all that distinguished them here below will have ceased to exist.

-I do not propose to myself to reply to Mr. Rochat&#8217;s pamphlet.
-My only wish is to take advantage of the chief points of this work in order to treat of the important subject now occupying people&#8217;s minds.
+I do not propose to myself to reply to Mr. Rochat's pamphlet.
+My only wish is to take advantage of the chief points of this work in order to treat of the important subject now occupying people's minds.
 It may be thought perhaps that, if I do not reply, it is because I am unable.
 Be it so.
 I would rather be reckoned beaten, than go out of the path in which I believe the Spirit of God leads me, or deviate, by uncharitable conduct, from that which may be profitable to all the souls loved of Jesus.
 I should not even have published this little work, if some persons had not sought explanations from me on passages quoted on either side.

-| Geneva, 1841.
+¦Geneva, 1841.

 {157}